Dich0tomy/blizzard/README.md

 My NixOS config, revisited after 1 year of experience with Nix(OS) :).

 Notes:
-- Don't use flakes
+- (Possibly) Don't use flakes
+- (Possibly) Use modern structure with flake-parts
+- Setup cachix for e.g. custom fonts
 - Use agenix
-- Use modern structure with flake-parts

 ---
 > Maj...